henit/entity-state/README.md

 ## Usage

 ```
+// ES6
+import { EntityState, Http } from 'entity-state';

 // CommonJS
 var EntityState = require('entity-state').EntityState;

-// ES6
-import { EntityState } from 'entity-state';
+var Http = require('entity-state').Http;
 ```

 ## The structure

-An entity state, is an object that consist the data (like an object representing an entity or an array with a list of entities), and the metadata describing it.
+An entity state is an object that contains the data (like an object representing an entity or an array with a list of entities), and the metadata describing it.
 The object contains the following properties:

 Property        | Type                | Description
 ---             | ---                 | ---